 See Power Reserve.

 The oscillating weight inside an automatic mechanical movement which winds the movement's mainspring.
-The rotor itself is powered by the motion of the wearer's arm and wrist.
+The rotor in turn is powered by the motion of the wearer's arm and wrist.

-A secondary clasp that closes on top of the main folding clasp to prevent it from opening accidentally.
+A secondary clasp that closes on top of the main folding clasp on a watch bracelet to prevent the main clasp from opening accidentally.

 A commonly used material for watch crystals (which cover and protect the watch face), sapphire crystals are made from synthetic sapphire, which is formed by crystallizing corundum (aluminum oxide) at extremely high temperatures.
 Once molded into discs, the material is then machined to the right size and thickness and polished.
 Extremely hard (with a rating of 9 on the Mohs Scale), sapphire crystals are highly scratch resistant, but more susceptible to shattering than mineral or acrylic crystals.
 See also Acrylic and Mineral Crystal.